Rulebook (17th Edition)

 Defend

-A minion defends when it is selected and exhausted by a defending player to include it in a defending team.
+A minion defends when it is enlisted by a defending player into a defending team.

 Deploy